-NOTE: Uninvited relay alternates and non-reimbursed divers do not receive reimbursement.
+NOTE: Uninvited relay alternates and institutionally funded divers do not receive reimbursement.
 Non-athletes receiving reimbursement are determined by the number of student-athletes selected to the championships, not by the number of student-athletes who compete.

 DECK PASS ALLOTMENT